How to animate a hard bait ?

 how to properly animate a swimbait for fishing

-Why animate your hard bait?
+Why animate your hard lure?

 a palette of swimbaits for predator fishing